kaiyan-sheng/monasca-sidecar/README.md

 # Monasca Sidecar
 A push-pull metric forwarder bridging Monasca and Prometheus.
 Monasca-sidecar exists as a side container in the same pod with the target container.
 It gets the pod name and namespace to read annotations.
+From annotations, monasca-sidecar will get the prometheus endpoint and sidecar rules.

 ## Usage